BeCuriousCat/ErrorCorpus/README.md

 # ErrorCorpus
-Create a corpus with different errrors
+Create a corpus with different errors